MAUI

 using Raygun4Maui;

-To activate sending of unhandled exceptions and logs to Raygun, you must add Raygun4Maui to your MauiApp builder.
-To do so, open your main MauiProgram class (MauiProgram.cs) and change the CreateMauiApp method by adding the AddRaygun extension method:
+To add the ability to send crash reports to Raygun, you need to initialize the client during the builder stage.
+Open your main MauiProgram class (MauiProgram.cs) and change the CreateMauiApp method by adding the AddRaygun extension method:

 var builder = MauiApp.CreateBuilder();